RxLaboratory/Duik/src-docs/docs/guide/constraints/kinematics.md

 ![](../../img/duik/constraints/1l-ik_00000.png)

 With this type of IK/FK, you can animate either the position of the controller and the position of the rigged layer (or its parent), or the rotation of the layer itself.
 This means you can animate both using IK or FK as you wish.
+If there was a tip layer (e.g. hand, foot...) when rigging the layers, it can be rotated using the controller's rotation property.

 The effect on the controller allows you to customize the control.